AbirCodes/CSE423/README.md

 ## 📚 Assignments
- -Assignments implement the Midpoint line and Midpoint circle algorithms.
+ - Assignments implement the Midpoint line and Midpoint circle algorithms.
 ## 🚀 Project
   - The project is also done using midpoint line and circle drawing algorithm.
 It is a simple game consisting of asteroids, canons, and space aliens.